Rev Jo Thomas

 On 02/02/2020 our bishop talked about Barnabas as an Encourager; and spoke about being a Man of Hope.
 I hope that in our churches and communities I can also be an Encourager and an MOH!
 Thank you for welcoming me to share in your life together.

-Kay joined us last year from Wakefield, Yorkshire.
+Kay joined us in 2020 from Wakefield, Yorkshire.
 She was already licensed as a Reader and now has transferred that license to this diocese.
 She works full-time for an Insurance Company but has a wealth of experience in serving churches in mission, evangelism, social action, working with young families, leading courses and much more besides.
 We are so grateful to her for lowering the average age of the staff.

 Kay’s special area of responsibility for our churches is Baptisms and Children’s, Youth and Family work.